skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/18_iframes.md

 # iFrames

-When using `iframe`s, it's important that all content contained in them is accessible.
+When using `iFrame`s, it's important that all content contained in them is accessible.

 ## Testing

-1. Identify all `iframe`s on a page.
+1. Identify all `iFrame`s on a page.
 2. Using the keyboard, navigate to each frame to ensure content is accessible.
 3. Check the `title` or `name` attribute of each frame for a description of the content.